From Dotclear to Eleventy 2

 • accessibility check

-Starting a new repository was the easy part since the Huwindity repo has a onclick button to create a repository based on it. me in Amsterdam is now on Github.
+Starting a new repository was the easy part since the Huwindity repo has a one click button to create a repository based on it. me in Amsterdam is now on Github.

 After cloning it I could start to work on it locally.